jamesmurray7/gmvjoint/README.md

 Wulfsohn and Tsiatis (1997).
 The user is able to simulate data under many different response types.

-Currently, five families can be fit: Gaussian; Poisson; binomial; Gamma and generalised Poisson.
+Currently, five families can be fit: Gaussian; Poisson; binomial; Gamma; negative binomial; and generalised Poisson.

 ## Installation
 You can install the latest 'official' release from CRAN in the usual way: